The global knowledge network for professionals in the energy and industry

 Environmental Monitoring During Installation

-Energy for Two Million Households
+Energy for Two Million Homes

-When fully operational, the Bałtyk 2 and 3 wind farms will have a combined capacity of 1,440 MW, sufficient to supply renewable electricity to approximately two million households.
+When fully operational, the Bałtyk 2 and Bałtyk 3 wind farms will have a combined capacity of 1,440 MW, sufficient to supply renewable electricity to approximately two million households.

 The projects are expected to deliver their first energy in 2027 and achieve full commercial operation in 2028.